-Control variables. level of education (obtaining a master’s degree or higher prior to the program was coded as 1, otherwise, 0), years of entrepreneurial experience prior to the program, prior accelerator participation experience (yes = 1, no = 0), and whether the founder entered the accelerator with a startup at the idea validation stage (coded as 1) or at a more advanced stage (coded as 0).
+Control variables.
+We used control variables that represent the different background conditions of female founders: level of education (obtaining a master’s degree or higher prior to the program was coded as 1, otherwise, 0), years of entrepreneurial experience prior to the program, prior accelerator participation experience (yes = 1, no = 0), and whether the founder entered the accelerator with a startup at the idea validation stage (coded as 1) or at a more advanced stage (coded as 0).

 Additional background variables.
 Finally, participants reported their age upon entering the program and their educational and occupational background prior to the program.
 We present these variables only in the descriptive statistics.